extremenetworks/EXOS_Apps/EZ_VXLAN/README.md

 Stopping ezvxlan.py
 Deleting VXLAN VNI names starting with SYS_VN_
 ```
-If you wish to leave the VXLAN VNI in place but simply no longer wish ezvxlan.py to monitor VLAN adds/deletes, also specify the -k or --keep option.
+If you wish to leave the VXLAN VNI in place but no longer wish ezvxlan.py to monitor VLAN adds/deletes, specify the -k or --keep option in the stop command.
 This will keep any SYS_VN_{vni} entries that have already been created.
 ```
 Stopping ezvxlan.py
 Keeping VXLAN VNI names starting with SYS_VN_